Los Íberos

 Los Íberos was a pop music group founded by Enrique Lozano (Málaga 1940–2016) famous for its live shows; appearances on Escala Hi-Fi, a Spanish television show; and for having recorded an LP in London at Chapell and Decca Studios under Columbia Records.
-Popular songs included "Summertime girl", "Las tres de la Noche", “"Hiding behind my smile" and "Corto y ancho".
+Popular songs included Summertime girl, Las tres de la Noche, Hiding behind my smile and Corto y ancho.

 The band's career began in Torremolinos and reached its peak with Columbia Records after a concert in Caravelle.
 They recorded a single album, Los Iberos, in 1969 for Columbia, but they left many other songs.

 They appeared in films such as Un, dos, tres… Al escondite inglés from Ivan Zulueta and Topycal Spanish from Lluis Bassat (the latter was censored by the government).

 An accident where the van driver died and Lozano suffered head injuries had lifelong physical and psychological effects and cut short the evolution of the band.
-Subsequently, Lozano's wife returned to her home country, the United States, and his daughter died in a traffic accident, and Lozano plunged into a severe depression.
+Subsequently, Lozano's wife returned to her home country, the United States, and his daughter died there in a traffic accident at age 16.
+Lozano then plunged into a severe depression.
 The band did not survive after Lozano definitively left the band.

 Filmed material of the band from Television Española was lost when one of its buildings caught fire.

 Lozano died on January 3, 2017.